-If you reside outside of the IYC Health Plan HMO service area at the time you apply for conversion coverage, you may only be eligible for an out-of-area conversion policy through another insurance carrier.
-The benefits and rates of the out-of-area conversion plan are subject to the regulations in effect in the state in which you reside.
+If you reside outside of the IYC Health Plan HMO service area at the time you apply for Marketplace or conversion coverage, you may only be eligible for an out-of-area policy through another insurance carrier.
+The benefits and rates of the plan are subject to the regulations in effect in the state in which you reside.

 It is a health plan that, under federal law, has a minimum annual deductible and a maximum annual out-of-pocket limit set by the IRS.
 An HDHP does not pay any health care costs until the annual deductible has been met (with the exception of preventive services mandated by the Patient Protection and Affordable Care Act).
 The plan is designed to offer a lower monthly premium in turn for more shared health care costs by the member.